ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * For 'active', the Group Manager SHOULD use the CBOR simple value False.

-* For 'group\_title', the Group Manager SHOULD use the CBOR simple value Null.
+* For 'group_title', the Group Manager SHOULD use the CBOR simple value Null.

-* For 'app\_groups', the Group Manager SHOULD use the empty CBOR array.
+* For 'app_groups', the Group Manager SHOULD use the empty CBOR array.

+* For 'group_policies', the Group Manager SHOUL use the default values defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 # Interactions with the Group Manager # {#interactions}